cansukahramann/WatchShelf/README.md

 ## Splash View

 This is the welcome screen displayed every time the application is opened.
-It features custom animations created manually using Swift code.
+It features custom animations created manually.

 ## Main Views (Movies - TV Shows)